The project created in this guide can be found in this GitHub repo.

 Click ‘Create webhook’.

-Your database-webhook edge function is now set up to trigger the hello-world task every time a new row is inserted into your skynet table.
+Your video-processing-handler Edge Function is now set up to trigger the videoProcessAndUpdate task every time a new row is inserted into your video_transcriptions table.

 To do this, go back to your Supabase project dashboard, click on ‘Table Editor’

-in the left-hand menu, click on the skynet table
+in the left-hand menu, click on the video_transcriptions table

 , and then click ‘Insert’, ‘Insert Row’